SanskarSharma18/WEB_315_Assignmets/README.md

-WEB-315 Assignment-2
+WEB-315 Assignment-3

-28  JUN 2023
+07 JUL 2023
-Yesterday 13 oct 2022 i started assignmnet and complete till step 4 but I forget user account authentication so when run my application it cannot connect with database I got this error
+Yesterday 06 JUL 2023 i started assignmnet and complete till step 4 but I forget user account authentication so when run my application it cannot connect with database I got this error
 "SqlException: Cannot open database "EcoQuestContext-1" requested by the login.
 The login failed.
 Login failed for user '\W0794654'."
 I delete my web application from the repository and start again

-28  JUN 2023
+07 JUL 2023
 Today I started assignmnet again from scratch again i get error while scaffolding it genrate two controller class